Olivo

 Help users understand financial trends; could expand into detailed analysis.

-Challenge 2: Minimizing the effort to manage expenses
+Minimizing the effort to manage expenses

 Design Exploration